t-sin/svm/vm/README.md

 All data in SVM have each representation, *based on bytes*.

 The smallest data is a byte, but some data types are needed multiple bytes because of single byte is too small to express.
-Multiple-bytes data are coded with ordering **little endian** -- least significant byte are placed as left, and most significant byte are placed at left.
+Multiple-bytes data are coded with ordering **big endian**.

 ### Program